The distribution amplitude of the $\eta_c$-meson at leading twist from Lattice QCD: Introduction

 \section{Introduction}

 In 1964, Gell-Mann and Zweig postulated the existence of quarks as the underlying degrees of freedom in the eightfold way, the scheme to classify hadrons introduced back in 1961.
 Following their hypothesis, Taylor, Kendall and Friedman conducted a series of experiments in \glsxtrshort{slac} between 1966 and 1978, where they discovered the inner structure of hadrons.
 Their studies consisted of \gls{dis} reactions probing protons and neutrons with electrons at high energies.
 Ever since, different inclusive and exclusive processes have been discovered to offer a privileged window to the structure of baryons and mesons.
 We focus in those exclusive scattering processes where there is a large momentum transfer to the hadron target and factorization theorems hold \cite{Collins:1989gx,Radyushkin:1996ru,Collins:1996fb}.
 They allow to separate the amplitude in two main pieces: the scattering of the probe with quarks and gluons and the internal structure of the target.
 The first is calculable in perturbation theory and it is described by coefficient functions, while the second is a consequence of \glsxtrshort{qcd} confinement at low energies and it is given by a variety of soft distributions, like \glspl{gpd} and \glspl{da}.
-Examples of processes where the \gls{da} appears are meson photoproduction \cite{Lepage:1980fj}, $\HepProcess{\Pphoton^*\Pphoton^* \to M}$, and \gls{dvmp}, in which an off-shell photon interacts with a target, a proton for example, and a meson is produced in the final state $\HepProcess{\Pphoton^* \Pproton \to M \Pproton}$. \Gls{dvmp} is in fact a particular case of the generic \gls{ddvcs} \cite{Guidal:2002kt,Belitsky:2002tf,Belitsky:2003fj}, $\HepProcess{\Pphoton^* \Pproton \to \Pphoton^* \Pproton}$, which encompasses both \Gls{dvcs} \cite{Ji:1996nm,MorgadoChavez:2022men}, where the photon in the final state is on-shell, and \gls{tcs} \cite{Berger:2001xd,Boer:2015hma}, where the photon is on-shell in the initial state and time-like in the final state, producing a lepton-antilepton pair.
+Examples of processes where the \gls{da} appears are meson photoproduction \cite{Lepage:1980fj}, $\HepProcess{\Pphoton^*\Pphoton^* \to M}$, and \gls{dvmp}, in which an off-shell photon interacts with a target, a proton for example, and a meson is produced in the final state $\HepProcess{\Pphoton^* \Pproton \to M \Pproton}$.